Kurosawa-405/Kurosawa-405/README.md

 - 👋 Hi, I’m @Kurosawa-405
-- 👀 I’m interested in ...
+- 👀 I’m interested in ML and big data projects but also learning to corperate with other feilds of engineering
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning  Python
 -

 <!---